gchq/coreax/documentation/source/quickstart.rst

 Stein kernel herding
 --------------------
-We have implemented a version of kernel herding that uses a **Stein kernel**, which targets `kernelised Stein discrepancy (KSD) <https://arxiv.org/abs/1602.03253>`_ rather than MMD.
+We have implemented a version of kernel herding that uses a **Stein kernel**, which targets kernelised Stein discrepancy (KSD) :cite:`liu2016kernelized` rather than MMD.
 This can often give better integration error in practice, but it can be slower than using a simpler kernel targeting MMD.
 To use Stein kernel herding, we have to define a continuous approximation to the discrete measure, e.g. using kernel density estimation (KDE), or an estimate the score function :math:`\nabla \log f_X(\mathbf{x})` of a continuous PDF from a finite set of samples.
 In this example, we use a Stein kernel with a squared exponential base kernel, computing the score function explicitly.

 .. literalinclude:: snippets/stein_kernel_herding.py